Francis Spellman: Priesthood

 Spellman was ordained a priest at the Sant'Apollinare Basilica in Rome by Patriarch Giuseppe Ceppetelli on May 14, 1916.
 Upon his return to the United States, the archdiocese assigned Spellman to pastoral positions at its parishes.
 O'Connell, who had earlier sent Spellman to Rome, described him as a "little popinjay".
 He later said, "Francis epitomizes what happens to a bookkeeper when you teach him how to read."
 Spellman served a series of relatively insignificant assignments.

-After the United States entered World War I in 1917, Spellman tried to enlist to become a military chaplain in the US Army, but failed to meet the height requirement.
-Spellman also applied to be a chaplain in the US Navy, but his application was personally rejected twice by Assistant Secretary of the Navy (and future President of the United States) Franklin D. Roosevelt.

 O'Connell eventually assigned Spellman to promote subscriptions for the archdiocesan newspaper, The Pilot.
 The archbishop named him as assistant chancellor in 1918 and archivist of the archdiocese in 1924.

-After Spellman translated two books by his friend Borgongini Duca into English, the Vatican appointed Spellman as first American attaché of the Vatican Secretariat of State in Rome in 1925.
+After Spellman translated two books by Cardinal Duca into English, the Vatican appointed Spellman as the first American attaché of the Vatican Secretariat of State in Rome in 1925.
 While serving in the Secretariat, he also worked with the Knights of Columbus in running children's playgrounds in Rome.
-Pope Pius XI raised O'Connor to the rank of privy chamberlain on October 4, 1926.
+Pope Pius XI raised Spellman to the rank of privy chamberlain on October 4, 1926.

 During a trip to Germany in 1927, Spellman established a lifelong friendship with Archbishop Eugenio Pacelli, who was serving there as apostolic nuncio.
 Spellman translated Pius XI's first broadcast over Vatican Radio into English in 1931.

 Later in 1931, with the fascist government of Benito Mussolini in power in Italy, Spellman secretly transported a papal encyclical, Non abbiamo bisogno, that condemned fascism, out of Rome to Paris for publication.
 He also served as secretary to Cardinal Lorenzo Lauri at the 1932 International Eucharistic Congress in Dublin, and helped reform the Vatican's press office, introducing mimeograph machines and issuing press releases.